 For birthday celebrations, one food treat item may be sent for your child's classroom.
 This would mean ice cream or cake or candy or one cupcake.
+Treats must be prepackaged due to allergies.
 Water is available for students during birthday celebrations.
-Beverages (soda, juice, etc.) are not to be sent as part of the celebration (Local Wellness Policy, 2006).
+Beverages (soda, energy drinks, etc..) are not to be sent as part of the celebration (Local Wellness Policy, 2006).
 Please check with classroom teacher for peanut allergies in the classroom.